sauce-archives/help/docs/tools/robotium-espresso/continuous-integration/gradle-plugin.md

 }

 testobject {
-	username "your-username" // testobject username (not your email) password "your-password" // your password for testobject login team "a-team-name" //the name of your team (if existing), see nr.
-1 in screenshot app "your-app-name" // name of your app, see nr.
-2 in screenshot testSuite 17 // id of your test suite, see nr.
-3 in screenshot runAsPackage true // Recommended for usage of custom runners and doing internal filterings (if not this option can be deleted or set as false)
+  username "your-username"
+  password "your-password"
+  team "a-team-name"
+  app "your-app-name"
+  testSuite 17
+  runAsPackage true
+  failOnUnknown
+  classes = ["com.testobject.foobar.Test1","com.testobject.foobar.Test2"]
+  tests = ["com.testobject.foobar.Test1#test"]
+  annotations = ["com.testobject.annotation.Test"]
+  sizes = ["small","medium","large"]
 }
 ```

+<h5>The fields should be used as follows:</h5>

+- username: The username you use for login into testobject, not your email.
+- password: The password you use for login into testobject.
+- team: the name of the team the user belongs to (optional, if the user is not part of a team).
+The team is indicated by nr.
+1 in the screenshot above.
+- app: Name of your app.
+See nr.
+2 in screenshot above.
+- testSuite: Id of your test suite, see nr.
+3 in screenshot above.
+- runAsPackage: If you are using custom runners and doing internal filterings we recommend you to use it like this.
+If not this option can be deleted or set as false.
+- failOnUnkown: If you want your test to fail when one of the devices in the test suite is unavailable, set this property to true.
+- classes: This property can be set to run only some test methods.
+- tests: This property can be set to run only some test methods.
+- annotations: This property can be set if you want to only run tests that has this annotation.
+If the annotation is set on the class then the methods will also inherit it and will be run
+- sizes: This property can be set if you just want to run tests that have @SmallTest, @MediumTest and @LargeTest annotations.
+Like annotations, class annotations will again be inherited by the methods

 <h5>4.
 Run the subsequent tests from command line</h5>